kevin-lann/Stock-Portfolio-Manager/README.md

 # Openfolio

-A social network for stocks
+A social network for traders